 Prepping the skirting

-After marking where each button was going to be placed, we used the Crop-A-Dile tool to punch a hole in the tarp.
-Then we inserted and attached each button and then attached the button to the 3M adhesive snaps.
-If you watch the YouTube video above, this process will probably make more sense.
+After marking where each button would be placed, we used the Crop-A-Dile tool (a grommet tool) to punch a hole in the tarp.

 Hanging the skirting